davybrion/companysite-dotnet/content/blog/2009-11-requestresponse-service-layer-conclusions.md

 	<li>All of this is very easy to put in some kind of reusable library.
 Our applications simply reference the library, inherit from the base requesthandler types, make sure everything is registered properly upon application startup, add a couple of lines of XML and we can start the development of our service layer without any friction.</li>
 </ul>

 One of the goals of this series was to convince people that those benefits are indeed real.
-I really wanted to prove each and every one of those listed benefits and i hope that i succeeded at that.
+I really wanted to prove each and every one of those listed benefits and I hope that I succeeded at that.
 I also hope you realized how cleanly we can write our client code, as well as our actual service layer logic.
 I definitely recommend that you consider this entire approach for your future applications.
-While i won't claim that it is the best solution for every project, it's definitely one that can give you quite a few tremendous benefits.
+While I won't claim that it is the best solution for every project, it's definitely one that can give you quite a few tremendous benefits.